 Potential Students: Frequently Asked Questions

 Are you willing to accept any current Dept. of ECPS graduate students for thesis supervision this year (Sept., 2022-Aug., 2023)?

 Are there topics you are most interested in supervising?

 I currently have active programs of research related to response processes in validation (including use of eye tracking), the evaluation of positive/negative worded and keyed items, and survey data quality (e.g., inattentive responding, fraudulent responding, bots); I am especially interested in working with students who want to pursue these areas of study.
-More generally, I am open to most topics related to measurement issues, test validation, mental health & depression, homelessness, substance use issues, quality of life, clinical depression, subjective age identity, neuropsychological assessment, development of scales and measures.
+More generally, I am open to most topics related to measurement issues, test validation, mental health & depression, homelessness, substance use issues, quality of life, subjective age identity, neuropsychological assessment, or development of scales and measures.
 Most of my work focuses on adults – ranging from young adults to older adults – although research in children and adolescents related to the above topics may also be of interest.

 What do you look for in a student?